JUST 3002 Assessment and Treatment of Offenders

 6. The assessment of offenders from correctional perspectives

-7. The treatment of offenders with Cognitive Behavioral Therapy (CBT)
+7. The treatment of offenders with Cognitive Behavioural Therapy (CBT)

-8. The treatment of offenders with Dialectical Behavioral Therapy (DBT)
+8. The treatment of offenders with Dialectical Behavioural Therapy (DBT)

 9. The treatment of offenders with the Risk-Need-Responsivity (RNR) approach